copyrightexceptions/copyrightexceptions.eu/content/implementations/RO/info53h.md

 compensation:
 - no compensation required
 attribution:
--the source and name of the author must be stated, unless this proves impossible; in the case of works of plastic, photographic or architectural art, the place where the original is located must also be mentioned
+- the source and name of the author must be stated, unless this proves impossible; in the case of works of plastic, photographic or architectural art, the place where the original is located must also be mentioned
 otherConditions:
 - the image of the work must not be the main subject of the reproduction, distribution or communication
 remarks: "According to art.
 120, the provisions regarding the limits of exercising copyright also apply accordingly to related rights.
 Under art.
 134 they apply by analogy to broadcasting organizations."